 What is a personal data processing?

-- modification / rectification
+modification / rectification

-- communication by transmission
+communication by transmission

-- dissemination or any other form of provision
+dissemination or any other form of provision

-- matching and linking
+matching and linking

-- erasure and destruction
+erasure and destruction

 What is data collection?

-What is the minimisation process?
+What is the minimization process?

-Let’s take two opposing examples.
+Let’s take two contrasting examples.

-Here are some examples of retention periods:
+Examples of retention periods:

 for data relating to payroll management, the maximum retention period is 5 years